The Black Market, Cork

 The Black Market is an indoor food hall and multipurpose venue situated on Monahan Road, Ballintemple, in Cork City, Ireland.
 It is located in the same industrial area as Cork's Marina Market.
 The Black Market opened in September 2021, one year after the opening of the Marina Market, and occupies a relatively small space at the back of an industrial unit.
 Its name and identity derive from its aesthetic theme: nearly everything is painted matte black, including shipping containers, the roof, and furnishings.

-Design, layout and function
+Design and function

 The market is built around repurposed shipping containers arranged in a U-shape around a central courtyard.
 These containers house food outlets and retail vendors.
-The interior features design choices including artificial grass, art murals and black décor.
+The interior features artificial grass, art murals and black décor.
 The design choice is noted to emphasise the location as an alternative to the more mainstream Marina Market.

 In addition to serving as a food market, the Black Market also occasionally serves as a music venue.

 Vendors

-As of 2025, the Black Market features a curated selection of food vendors including Brendan's Burritos, who have been serving customisable burritos since 2009 and remain a staple for many locals.
-The Pie Guys offer savoury pies made from local ingredients, while Taste of Home brings authentic Eastern European cuisine, including Lithuanian cepelinai and potato pancakes.
-Tirab Smash Burger offers classic burgers and spicy African-style chicken dishes.
-A&P Smoothie Bar provides healthy drink options, while Soma Coffee roasts its own beans on-site and serves high-quality coffee to round out the market's offerings.
+As of 2025, the Black Market featured number of food vendors including Brendan's Burritos, The Pie Guys (savoury pies), Taste of Home (Eastern European cuisine) and Tirab Smash Burger (burgers and spicy African-style chicken dishes).
+Other vendors include A&P Smoothie Bar and Soma Coffee roasts.